heptarch/heptarch.github.io/drafts/demon.md

 powers.
 Ashmedai booted him all the way to Baghdad and usurped him as king!

-Ha.
+"Ha.
 Enslave a free creature, make it dance, and you'll reap a begoo for your troubles.

-“But blood shows; Solomon was discovered from some impoverished token of his kingship and restored.
+But blood shows; Solomon was discovered from some impoverished token of his kingship and restored.
 As for Ashmedai, accounts differ...
 In one version, his spirit flees into the air on Solomon's return, like